ebowman/play-json-service-lib/README.md

 (Be sure to add this after `play.Project.playScalaSettings`).

+The library has a "provided" dependency on `com.typesafe.play:play:2.2.3` and `com.typesafe.play:play-json:2.2.3`, so you'll need to be sure your Play application depends on both these libraries.

 ### Play 2.3

 To use it with Play 2.3 (it's compiled against 2.3.0 at present), include this in your `libraryDependencies`: